 The research enterprise of the School of Public Health is greatly enhanced by our partnerships with other excellent research organizations in the Puget Sound region.
-The school is affiliated with six key medical research organizations: the Fred Hutchinson Cancer Research Center, Group Health Cooperative, Health Alliance International (HAI), the Seattle Biomedical Research Institute, Seattle Children's Hospital and Medical Center, and the VA Puget Sound.
+The school is affiliated with six key medical research organizations: the Fred Hutchinson Cancer Research Center, Group Health Cooperative, Health Alliance International (HAI), the Center for Infectious Disease Research, Seattle Children's Hospital and Medical Center, and the VA Puget Sound.

 Fred Hutchinson Cancer Research Center

 The Fred Hutchinson Cancer Research Center is a major research institution working to prevent, diagnose and treat cancer, HIV/AIDS and other diseases.
 It is also a member of the Fred Hutchinson/University of Washington Cancer Consortium, which is among 40 National Cancer Institute-designated comprehensive cancer centers nationwide.
 Our faculty are primarily affiliated with the Public Health Sciences Division.

 Group Health is a consumer-owned cooperative that provides medical care to members in Washington and Idaho.
 Its research division is the Group Health Research Initiative.

 The Group Health Research Institute is the research arm within Group Health Cooperative focusing on the organization, delivery, quality, and cost of health care; prevention, treatment, and management of illness; and strategies at the individual, provider, system, community, and policy levels that result in better health outcomes.